Please Support the Bible Translation Work of the Updated American Standard Version (UASV)

 7 All my affairs Tychicus, my beloved brother and faithful minister and fellow slave in the Lord, will make known to you.
 8 I have sent him to you for this very purpose, that you may know how we are and that he may encourage your hearts,

-As was mentioned, Tertius was the scribe Paul used to pen his letter to the Romans.
+As was mention, Tertius was the scribe Paul used to pen his letter to the Romans.
 We cannot assume that all of Paul’s companions were proficient readers and writers.
-However, we can infer that Paul would task coworkers, who were able to carry and read letters and understand the condition of the people or congregation where they were being sent or stationed.
+However, we can infer that Paul would task coworkers, who were able to carry and read letters, as well as understand the condition of the people or congregation where they were being sent or stationed.
 Yes, at a minimum, these would have been proficient readers.
 In addition, the scribes whom Paul used, such as Tertius, would very likely have been semi-professional or professional.
 It would have been simply senseless to entrust the secretarial work of taking down the monumental words of the book of Romans, for example, to an inexperienced scribe.
-What skills would Tertius need to carry out the task of penning the book of Romans?
+What skills would Tertius need to carry out the task of penning the Book of Romans?

 Porter writes, “Textual criticism has also recognized that even original authors may have revised their work, and these works have gone through editions.”
 Stanley E. Porter (p.
 35) How We Got the New Testament